 The Exploration of Lewis Cass and Henry Schoolcraft

 In 1820, United States Secretary of War John C. Calhoun authorized Michigan territorial governor Lewis Cass to lead an expedition of scientists, Canadian voyageurs, and Native Americans into the wilderness of the upper Great Lakes to survey the territory and look for the source of the Mississippi River.

 Cass included Henry Schoolcraft in his group of 40 explorers.
 Schoolcraft was a noted mineralogist and geologist and was key to the expedition’s mission.
-The route that they took to cross Saginaw Bay mirrors a popular theory that the route of Oak Point-Charity Island-AuSable was part of well-known Indian transit route that included a stop at the island as a safety precaution from the fast-moving storms that are well known in the bay
+The route that they took to cross Saginaw Bay mirrors a popular theory that the route between Oak Point-Charity Island-AuSable was part of a well-known Indian transit route that included a stop at the island as a safety precaution from the fast-moving storms that are well known in the bay

 Schoolcraft noted in his journal the following entry: